- Prospective Students

 - A completed online application

 - Official GMAT or GRE score report.
 You must have taken the GMAT or GRE exam by the time you submit an application.
 The GMAT code for USC Marshall MBA.PM is 389-9C-35.
 The GRE code for USC Marshall MBA.PM is 4852.
-The GMAT requirement will not be waived under any circumstance, nor will we accept the substitution of scores from another graduate school entrance exam.
-We recommend uploading unofficial copies of your GMAT and GRE scores into your application in addition to sending official scores to USC.
+The GMAT or GRE requirement will not be waived under any circumstance, nor will we accept the substitution of scores from another graduate school entrance exam.
+We recommend uploading unofficial copies of your GMAT or GRE scores into your application in addition to sending official scores to USC.

 - Official academic transcripts